sal55/langs/QExamples/QTypes.md

 (This interpreter does not use the popular approach of encoding floats, integers and pointers/reference into a single 64-bit value.
 Since it is targeted at 64-bit machines only, the variant type only occupies two machine words instead of one.
 That is not onerous, and is not a big overhead compared to all the others involved in interpretation.

 Neither does it make everything a reference, equivalent to manipulating only Object values instead of (Tag, Object) or (Tag, Value).
 This would require that simple types such as ints and floats are shared, reference-counted objects too.)

+### Assignment, Sharing and Copying

+Types which exist on the heap (String, List etc) are reference-counted and normally shared:

+B := A        # B is a shallow copy of A; A's reference count is stepped C ::= A       # C is an independent, deep copy of A

+The rules I think are a little different for records.